 Do I need to book a Celestun Flamingo Tour?

 Yes, you do need to book a tour to see the flamingos in Celestun as since are best viewed by boat.
 You can take a Celestun flamingo tour from Merida which will include transportation, or book the boat tour once you arrive in Celestun.
-Click to see the best flamingo tours from Merida.
+Check availability for this highly rated flamingo tour.

 Flamingos in Mexico: Celestun or Rio Lagartos?